paritytech/asset-transfer-api/README.md

 )
 ```

 The api can also send native tokens as well.
 Similar to the above you would replace the `assetIds` with `['DOT']`.
-In addition to that you may provide an empty array to denote you want to send the chain's native token.
+In addition to that, you may provide an empty array to denote you want to send the chain's native token.

 The api can also send local transactions for Relay chains.
-Its the same principal as above, the only difference being that the `destChainId` would need to be `'0'`.
+It is the same principal as above, the only difference being that the `destChainId` would need to be `'0'`.

 For more information, refer to the [docs](https://github.com/paritytech/asset-transfer-api/tree/main/docs) in the repository.

 ## License

 The source code in this repository is distributed under the Apache 2.0 license.
-See the <LICENSE> file.
+See the [LICENSE](https://github.com/paritytech/asset-transfer-api/blob/main/LICENSE) file.
 This source code comes with absolutely no warranty.
 Use at your own risk.

 ## Zombienet Testing